-The region provides good sites for trekking and mountaineering such as the Nun Kun Massif, also you may go for river rafting in the Zanskar region of Kargil district.
+The region provides good sites for trekking and mountaineering such as the Nun Kun Massif, also you may go river rafting in the Zanskar region of the Kargil district.
 The beautiful Suru River flows through the district.
-Kargil is known all over India for its rich apricot orchards: during summer the entire valley changes into a beautiful orange colour.
-The bird watchers will find this place interesting, black necked magpie, house sparrow, hoopoe, rosefinches, red-billed choughs, eastern chiffchaff, common sandpiper and European goldfinches are a common sight in the summer.
+Kargil is known all over India for its rich apricot orchards: during summer the entire valley changes into a beautiful orange color.
+The bird watchers will find this place interesting, black-necked magpies, house sparrows, hoopoe, rosefinches, red-billed choughs, eastern chiffchaff, common sandpiper, and European goldfinches are a common sight in the summer.

-Most travellers passing through Kargil are going from Srinagar to Leh, or vice versa, and have their bookings done in advance because finding the rides on the spot can be a little difficult.
-This highway NH1 Srinagar to Leh remains open only from May to September and remains closed in winters due to heavy snowfall.
+Most travelers passing through Kargil are going from Srinagar to Leh, or vice versa, and have their bookings done in advance because finding the rides on the spot can be a little difficult.
+This highway from NH1 Srinagar to Leh remains open only from May to September and remains closed in winter due to heavy snowfall.

 - Suru Basin

 - Drass War Memorial

 - Mulbekh Monastery